united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Concepts/mqtt/index.md

 ### /TimescaleDB structure

-Here is a schema of the timescaleDB structure:
+Here is a scheme of the timescaleDB structure:
 {{< imgproc timescaleDB Fit "1792x950" >}}{{< /imgproc >}}